sauerbraten/jsonfile/README.md

 		// ...
 	}

-In you Go code, have a struct ready to contain this configuration:
+In your Go code, have a struct ready to contain this configuration:

 	type Config struct {
 		ListenAddress     string   `json:"listen_address"`